 Do students at Louisenlund graduate from grammar school after 8 or 9 years?

 Louisenlund is again a G9 grammar school from 2018/19.
-This applies to all pupils who will be enrolled in the fifth grade for the coming school year.
-All lateral entrants from grade 6 onwards pass through Louisenlund in the G8 system as of the school year 2018/19.
+This applies to all students who were enrolled in the fifth grade in 2018/19.

 This regulation adapts accordingly in the following school years.